yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_gateway.md

 ## Prerequisites

-* Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.
+* Ensure that all of the [prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.
 * If you are using Apache Cassandra, before starting API Gateway, you must first ensure that Cassandra is installed and running.
-For more details, see [Install an Apache Cassandra database](/docs/apim_installation/apigtw_install/cassandra_install).

 ### Axway license file